theodcr/powerspot/README.md

 # powerspot

-Command line interface in Python for automated operations with Spotify, based on the [click](https://github.com/pallets/click) package.
+Command line interface in Python for advanced and automated operations with Spotify, based on the [click](https://github.com/pallets/click) package.

 ## Installation instructions